hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 **Note:** The phasing of production access testing means that you will have 2 opportunities to apply for CTC Traders API v2.0 production credentials.
 For more information about this, see [Apply for production credentials](documentation/apply-for-production-credentials.html).

-**Important:** The list of test scenarios that must be run for production access testing will be a subset of the overall list of test scenarios in this document.
-We will provide this list before 11 October 2023.

 If you intend to use [CTC Guarantee Balance API v2.0](/api-documentation/docs/api/service/common-transit-convention-guarantee-balance/2.0), your NCTS5 assurance testing will also need to include testing the compatibility of your software with that API.
-For more information, see CTC Guarantee Balance API phase 5 testing guide (pending).
+For more information, see [CTC Guarantee Balance API phase 5 testing guide](/guides/ctc-guarantee-balance-phase5-testing-guide/).

 We strongly advise you to start testing the compatibility of your software as soon as possible.